isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

    Specifies the path in the URL to connect to.
 If not specified, an empty path is used.
 As Control Agent listens at the empty path, this parameter is useful only with a reverse proxy.

+``--ca``
+   Specifies the file or directory name of the Cerfication Authority.
+   If not specified HTTPS is not used.

+``--cert``
+   Specifies the file name of the user end-entity public key certificate.
+   If specified the file name of the user key must be specified too.

+``--key``
+   Specifies the file name of the user key file.
+If specified the file name of the user certificate must be specified too.
+Note that encrypted key file are not supported.

 ``--auth-user``
    Specifies the user id for basic HTTP authentication.
 If not specified